drupol/phposinfo/README.md

 Information that you can retrieve are:

-* Operating system
+* Operating system name
 * Operating system family
+* Machine UUID

-There are many packages that does that already but most of them are based on the use of the variable `PHP_OS` that contains the operating system name PHP was built on, from [php.net](https://www.php.net/manual/en/reserved.constants.php):
+There are many packages that does that already, but most of them are based on the use of the variable `PHP_OS` that contains the operating system name PHP was built on, from [php.net](https://www.php.net/manual/en/reserved.constants.php):